 Volunteer organization working directly with homeless and refugee families.
 Managing 8 houses and 40 apartments for over 50 families.
 Providing shelter, transitional and long-term supportive housing, food, clothing and furniture.

 Mary House relies completely on private donations.
 We receive our financial support from private individuals, foundations, churches, schools, local businesses and synagogues.
-While each family brings their own uniqueness to Mary House, so to are the financial gifts that we receive.
+While each family brings their own uniqueness to Mary House, so too are the financial gifts that we receive.
 Whether ten dollars or ten thousand dollars, each donation is a part of the fabric providing the safety net for families who are otherwise unable to move beyond the isolation and limits imposed upon them.

-We have no salaried staff; each of the five full-time volunteer staff, including co-founders Bill and Sharon Murphy who live at Mary House with their five children, receives room, board, health insurance, and a nominal stipend per month.
+We have no salaried staff.
+Each of the five full-time volunteer staff, including co-founders Bill and Sharon Murphy who live at Mary House with their five children, receives room, board, health insurance and a nominal stipend per month.

-Mary House provides housing and other services related to the social and economic needs of homeless families, distressed women, and children.
+Mary House provides housing and other services related to the social and economic needs of homeless families, distressed women and children.

-In one case, a family came to Mary House with six children from a one room basement apartment in Mt.
+In one case, a family came to Mary House with six children from a one-room basement apartment in Mt.
 Pleasant.
-The family paid $450.00/month to share a space with rats, no ventilation, and inadequate cooking facilities that included a hot plate for preparing meals.
-They moved into transitional housing, developed a month-to-month budget during the first year, and expanded to a twelve month budget plan during the second year.
+The family paid $450.00/month to share a space with rats, no ventilation and inadequate cooking facilities that included a hot plate for preparing meals.
+They moved into transitional housing, developed a month-to-month budget during the first year, and expanded to a 12-month budget plan during the second year.
 The mother began English classes and the father studied for the GED.
 After living in transitional housing, the family was moved into a larger apartment and the long term supportive housing program.
 The mother studied to become a licensed day care provider and father passed the GED.
 Currently, the family is applying to a low-income home ownership programs in the city.

 Mary House has an annual audit as well as an administrative budget of less than 3.2%.
 The Mary House Board of Directors is comprised entirely of volunteers who reflect the community we serve.
-In fact, two members of the Board are always former participants, while the other members include business and community focused individuals.
+In fact, two members of the Board are always former participants, while the other members include business and community-focused individuals.